Pipe Installation in District Heating

 Above-Ground Installation

-In above-ground installation, the pipelines are routed on pedestals, pendulum supports, or pipe bridges.
-This method is rarely used in Central Europe and is largely limited to industrial sites or power plant premises, where the visual impact is of secondary importance and access to the pipelines for maintenance and inspection is desired.
+In above-ground installation, the pipelines run on pedestals, pendulum supports or pipe bridges.
+This method is rare in Central Europe and mostly confined to industrial sites or power plant premises, where the visual impact matters little and easy access for maintenance and inspection is welcome.

 Underground Installation in Open Trench (Direct Burial)

-The typical trench depth is 0.80 to 1.20 m (top of pipe), depending on frost depth, traffic loading, and local regulations.
-In road areas with heavy traffic loading, greater cover depth is required.
+The typical trench depth is 0.80 to 1.20 m (top of pipe), depending on frost depth, traffic loading and local regulations.
+Road areas with heavy traffic loading call for greater cover depth.

 Trenchless Installation

-Where an open trench is not feasible or economically unviable — for example when crossing roads, railway lines, or watercourses — trenchless methods are used.
+Where an open trench is not feasible or not economical, such as when crossing roads, railway lines or watercourses, trenchless methods take over.

-Horizontal Directional Drilling (HDD): A steered drilling method in which a pilot bore is first created and subsequently enlarged to the required diameter.
-The pipeline is then pulled in.
-HDD is suitable for lengths up to approximately 150 m and also permits curved route alignments.
-It is frequently used for crossing watercourses and traffic routes.
+Horizontal directional drilling (HDD) is a steered method: a pilot bore is created first, then enlarged to the required diameter, after which the pipeline is pulled in.
+HDD reaches lengths up to about 150 m, allows curved route alignments and is frequently used to cross watercourses and traffic routes.

-Pipe jacking: A casing pipe is hydraulically pushed through the ground.
-The actual carrier pipeline is subsequently installed inside the casing pipe.
-The method is suitable for short distances and diameters up to approximately DN 200.
-It requires a launch pit and a reception pit.
+In pipe jacking, a casing pipe is hydraulically pushed through the ground and the carrier pipeline is later installed inside it.
+The method suits short distances and diameters up to about DN 200, and it needs a launch pit and a reception pit.

-Inverted siphon (Dueker): Inverted siphons are pipeline sections that pass beneath an obstacle (e.g., a watercourse).
-They are often constructed as a combination of open excavation and trenchless methods and require special measures regarding tightness and corrosion protection.
+An inverted siphon (Dueker) is a pipeline section that passes beneath an obstacle such as a watercourse.
+It is often built as a combination of open excavation and trenchless work and demands special measures for tightness and corrosion protection.

 Route Planning